 Take Care Of Yourself

 In the aftermath of a breakup, your daily routine is disrupted.
 It’s important to maintain healthy physical rhythms.
 Make sure you’re nourishing your body and getting enough sleep.
-To cope with negative feelings, engage in physical activity.
+To cope with negative feelings, work out.

 Simply going for a walk is effective.
 Studies show that when you’re under stress, blood flows away from the left side of the brain where rational thinking takes place and flows to the right side of the brain.